 But we learn from our mistakes.

-All true.
-But I personally believe we learn a helluva lot more from achievement, which is wonderful to experience and just as nice to reflect on.
+Agreed, but I believe we learn a helluva lot more from achievement.
+Which is wonderful to experience and just as nice to reflect on.

-Besides, you'll have your own whoppers to learn from in time.
+Besides, you’ll have your own whoppers to learn from.

 Thinking Your Gallery is Your Friend

-It's easy to delude yourself into thinking that the artist-gallery relationship is a friendship.
-Especially when you're new on the scene and everyone in the place is loving your work.
+It’s easy to delude yourself into believing the artist-gallery relationship is a friendship.
+Especially when you’re new on the scene and everyone in the place is going nuts over your work.

-Not unless you're a veteran enjoying a healthy 10 to 20-year run with the same gallery.
-In which case, you're on firm enough ground for a friendship to bloom and endure a few challenges.
+Not unless you’re a veteran enjoying a 10 to 20-year run with the same gallery.
+In which case you’re probably on firm enough ground for a friendship to blossom and survive a few challenges.

 But your gallery isn’t your enemy either.
 They want you to flourish.
 They want you to be happy and productive.
 And they want to profit from your work.

-So don't ask them for favors and don't burden them with whatever personal tales of woe you might have (and we all have them).
+So don’t ask them for favors and don’t burden them with whatever tales of woe you might have, and we all have em.

-Failed romances, financial troubles, health issues, are to be shared with close friends or life partners, not with the gallery management or staff.
-An artist's troubles, especially, can be seen as signs of instability, flagging you as a risky investment.
+Failed romances, financial troubles, health issues, are to be discussed with close friends or life partners, not with the gallery management or staff.
+An artist’s troubles, particularly, can be seen as signs of instability, flagging you as a risky investment.

-And to a gallery, every artist is a good or bad investment.
+And to a gallery, every artist is a good or a bad investment.